Fun things to do in Japan: my 15 favourite activities

 Yonaguni Monument diving Okinawa - fun things to do in Japan

-Yonaguni is simply the most legendary spot of Okinawa and Japan for scuba divers.
-It is usually the reason why people hear about scuba diving in Okinawa for the first time.
-Yonaguni is the westernmost island of Japan and is actually closer to Taiwan by being just a bit more than 100 km away.
+Yonaguni is simply the most legendary spot in Okinawa and Japan for scuba divers.
+It is usually the reason people first hear about scuba diving in Okinawa.
+Yonaguni is the westernmost island of Japan and is actually closer to Taiwan, being just a bit more than 100 km away.
 With its endemic horse species and green grass ranches, it isn’t the regular tropical island you would expect.

 The main highlight of Yonaguni is its underwater monument, called Kaitei Iseki in Japanese.
-Some call it the Yonaguni Monument, some the sunken city of Yonaguni, surrounded by myths and opposing scientific studies, the truth is nobody knows for sure what this massive stone formation is.
+Some call it the Yonaguni Monument, others the sunken city of Yonaguni, surrounded by myths and conflicting scientific studies; the truth is, nobody knows for sure what this massive stone formation is.
 In any case, you won’t be disappointed as this is a once-in-a-lifetime drift dive!

 On top of this, between January and March, if you are an experienced diver with at least 100 dives, you may give it a try to see the hammerhead sharks when diving in Yonaguni.
 Be aware that I saw them five times out of nine, so being patient and persistent is usually required.